openshift/enhancements/enhancements/machine-api/control-plane-set.md

     // FailureDomains is the list of failure domains or
     // availability zones in which the ControlPlaneSet should
     // balance the Control Plane Machines.
-    // This will beinjected into the ProviderSpec in the
+    // This will be injected into the ProviderSpec in the
     // appropriate location for the particular provider.
     // +kubebuilder:validation:MinLength:=1
     // +kubebuilder:validation:Required